Contextual Agentic Memory is a Memo, Not True Memory: Introduction

 \section{Introduction}

 Modern LLM agents remember by writing.
 MemGPT pages information in and out of context like an OS~\citep{packer2023memgpt}; Generative Agents record every observation in a memory stream~\citep{park2023generative}; Reflexion stores verbal self-critiques in an episodic buffer~\citep{shinn2023reflexion}; Voyager accumulates skills as code in a vector database~\citep{wang2023voyager}.
-Every major agentic framework treats retrieval as the default persistence mechanism~\citep{hu2025memoryage}, and the implicit promise is that richer external stores will eventually produce agents with richer inner lives.
+Prominent agentic frameworks treat retrieval as the default persistence mechanism~\citep{hu2025memoryage}, and improvements in the augmented system are often discussed as growth in the agent's memory.

 The pivot to retrieval was not irrational: external stores are reversible, auditable, and safe to deploy---genuinely valuable properties under production constraints.
 Our argument is not that retrieval was the wrong choice to ship; it was the right choice to ship.
-But the field has since conflated ``best engineering compromise available'' with ``sufficient substitute for learning,'' and this conflation is now a category error with provable consequences.
-Retrieval generalizes by similarity to stored cases; weight-based memory generalizes by applying abstract rules to inputs the agent has never encountered.
-Agents built exclusively on retrieval accumulate notes without ever developing expertise, face a provable generalization ceiling on compositionally novel tasks that no increase in context window size can overcome, and structurally convert transient prompt injections into persistent compromise.
-A Reflexion agent that accumulates thousands of verbal self-critiques is still running the same frozen model at every session; its filing cabinet grows while its capacity does not~\citep{shinn2023reflexion}.
+Operational practice can nevertheless conflate the best deployable engineering substitute with persistent learning.
+Retrieval commonly supplies exemplars, facts, rules, or code to a frozen generator; a durable update changes the adaptive state that processes future inputs.
+Agents whose only persistent update is retrieval can accumulate useful external knowledge without changing context-independent competence; under a measurable bounded-ICL condition they face a compositional sample-complexity gap, and automatic memory writes can turn transient prompt injections into persistent ones.
+A Reflexion agent that accumulates thousands of verbal self-critiques still runs the same generator at every session; its external resources grow while its persistent adaptive state does not~\citep{shinn2023reflexion}.